ldgobi/apicnpj/wiki/supplier-api/src/main/java/com/example/supplier/util/CodigoUtil.java.md

-# Documentation for `CodigoUtil.java`
+# Documentation: `CodigoUtil.java`

 ## Overview

-The `CodigoUtil` class provides a utility method to validate Brazilian CNPJ (Cadastro Nacional da Pessoa Jurídica) numbers.
-CNPJ is a unique identifier assigned to companies in Brazil.
-The validation process ensures that the provided CNPJ adheres to the official algorithm used for verification.
+The `CodigoUtil` class provides utility methods for validating Brazilian CNPJ numbers.
+A CNPJ (Cadastro Nacional da Pessoa Jurídica) is a unique identifier for companies registered in Brazil.
+This class includes logic to verify the validity of a given CNPJ based on its checksum calculation.

 ---